Creating A Data File For 2020-21

 Q. I need to change my pay dates – how do I do this?

-A. If for some reason you know that you have the wrong pay dates set in the software then this is the time to change them in the new year file.
+A. If for some reason you know that you have the wrong pay dates set in the software then you should change them immediately after creating the file for the new year.
 Click ‘Tools – Pay Dates‘ should you need to do so.

 Q. I have a credit with HMRC that I wish to claim in the new year – how do I do this?

-A. If you have a credit with HMRC from the previous tax year that you wish to set off against PAYE liabilities in the new year then click ‘Employer‘ then ‘Previous Year Overpayment to HMRC‘ from the main menu in Payroll Manager and enter the credit amount in the first tax month of the new year.
+A. If you have a credit with HMRC from the previous tax year that you wish to set off against PAYE liabilities in the new year then, with the new file open, click ‘Employer‘ then ‘Previous Year Overpayment to HMRC‘ from the main menu in Payroll Manager and enter the credit amount in the first tax month of the new year.

 Q. How do I go back to last years file to print a P60 to give to my employees?